100+ Best Fundraising Ideas for Everyone in 2024

 Don’t purchase anything for your auction.
 If possible, have auction professionals teach you how to get donated items worth thousands of dollars.
 In addition to that, they can source the items and experiences for your auction that will bring high prices from the bidders.

-Have the candidate hold a speech at the very end of the auction.
+Have the candidate hold a speech before the auction takes place to excite the crowd and encourage more donations.

 Fundraising Potential: +++